Shomesh007/kaarai-compassion-connect/README.md

 ## Custom domains

 Yes — you can connect a custom domain through your hosting provider or platform.
 Refer to your host's documentation for exact steps.

+## Credits

+Developed by Your Name (your.email@example.com), 2025
+Project executed by SnapLearnKkl

+---

+## Developer Attribution (for maintainers)

+- Author: Your Name (your.email@example.com)
+- Company: SnapLearnKkl
+- Attribution added to README, footer, and recommended for package.json and main source files.